Master’s Program

-The VCU Department of Rehabilitation Counseling, formed in 1955, is ranked 6th in the nation in US News and World Report Rankings.
-The 60-credit master’s degree in Rehabilitation and Mental Health Counseling prepares students for multiple licensing and certification options after graduation including: 1) licensure as a professional counselor (LPC) in Virginia; 2) certified rehabilitation counselor (CRC); and 3) nationally certified counselor (NCC).
+BEST Grad Schools US News and World Report Rehabilitation CounselingThe VCU Department of Rehabilitation Counseling, formed in 1955, is ranked 6th in the nation in US News and World Report Rankings.
+The 60-credit master’s degree in Rehabilitation and Mental Health Counseling prepares students for multiple licensing and certification options after graduation.
+Graduates of both the Clinical Rehabilitation Counseling concentration and the Clinical Mental Health Counseling concentration are eligible for licensure as a professional counselor (LPC) in Virginia, and certification as a nationally certified counselor (NCC).
+Students in the Clinical Rehabilitation Counseling concentration are also eligible to take the Certified Rehabilitation Counselor (CRC) exam before they graduate.
 Students have multiple options for completing the program ranging from accelerated (intended for those who are working part-time or less and/or don’t have other substantial life commitments outside of school) to part-time.

 Our program is dedicated to providing an inclusive education that focuses on the intersections of people's identities, and interweaves a mental health and disability focus into all coursework.
 Learn more about the available concentrations here.